 With this paper, we pursue three objectives.
-First, we want to describe a problem.
-Then we want to scope its importance and consequences.
-Finally, we want to propose a solution.
+First, we describe a problem; then we scope its importance and its consequences.
+Finally, we propose a solution.

-Two key issues in engineering statistical education are: (1) engineers need to use it in their work (Hogg, 1985; Ketterning, 1995), because of the natural variation in performance measures (e.g. device life, reliability) but they don't study enough of it and, (2) given the amount of undergraduate engineering curriculum topics, there is little room for adding more of it.
-Stats courses are usually too theoretical and overloaded.
+Two key issues in engineering statistical education are: (1) engineers need to use it in their work (Hogg, 1985; Ketterning, 1995), because of the natural variation in performance measures (e.g. device life, reliability) and, (2) given the amount of undergraduate engineering curriculum topics, there is little room for adding more of it..
+Stats courses are usually too theoretical and overloaded (Romeu, 1998).
 Hence, many engineering students leave college lacking stats thinking and strongly disliking the subject.
-However when they start practicing, students discover that they really need it, and that they now have to learn it on their own This paper addresses this crucial issue.
-We investigate new methods so that practicing engineers can learn statistics on their own, at their pace, after college.
-We summarize the problem in the following points:
+However when they start practicing, students discover that they really need it, and that they now have to learn it on their own